plotdb/fescope/README.md

 ## Delegate Window

-You can load libraries with an iframe window object as delegate:
+By default `rescope` uses iframe window to preload libraries and peek variables they defined.
+The iframe is called delegate window.
+Apparently behavior for the host and the delegate is not the same.

+We specify an option `delegate` and set it to false to tell `Rescope` that this instance doesn't use delegate ( itself is a delegate ):

-    new rescope({delegate: true});
+    new rescope({delegate: false});

+Additionally, you can also run code within delegate's context, by setting 'useDelegateLib' to `true`:

+    new resope({useDelegateLib: true})

-With delegate set to true, all libraries loaded with the rescope object will work under a separated window and document object.
+This will only work when `delegate` is set to true ( which is by default ).
+With `useDelegateLib` set to true, all libraries loaded with the rescope object will work under a separated window and document object.
 Please note, it won't work as expected when cross refer libraries between two different global scope, so don't mix up libraries in different global scope.

+Even with `useDelegateLib` set to true, you can still enter host context by setting the second parameter to `false` when calling `context`:

+    res = new rescope({useDelegateLib: true});
+    res.context("some-lib", false, function() { ... });

 ## TODO